Gracrys/genres/README.md

 Musicmap
 and friends.

-follow me on rym and/or lastfm
+follow me on rym and/or lastfm, search for gracrys on both

 # sv